If you leave the Plan:

 Leaving your pension contributions with interest with LAPP will allow you to add pensionable service to your existing service if you later rejoin LAPP.

-If there is a chance you will be returning to a position with any LAPP employer, you may want to leave your money in the Plan.
+If there is a chance you will be returning to a position with any LAPP employer or become a member of another plan that has a transfer agreement with LAPP, you may want to leave your money in the Plan.

-Once you reach two years of LAPP membership or service, you will be vested and eligible to receive a pension for the rest of your life when you turn 55.
+As soon as you become an active member again, you will be automatically vested and eligible to receive a pension for the rest of your life when you turn 55.

 LAPP has transfer agreements with several other provincial and federal public sector pension plans.